Confused by ‘Elden Ring’s’ story? Let us explain.

 Note: We’re navigating toward middle- and endgame spoiler territory here.
 Read further only if you are at least near the end of the game.

-Before the Shattering and Godwyn’s death, Marika was at war with the neighboring Carian royal family, overseen by Renalla, Queen of the Full Moon and head of the sorcery academy.
+Before the Shattering and Godwyn’s death, Marika was at war with the neighboring Carian royal family, overseen by Renalla the Queen of the Full Moon and head of the sorcery academy.
 A red-haired warrior named Radagon of the Golden Order led this battle, but quickly fell in love with Renalla.
 This ushered in a time of peace between the students of sorcery and followers of the Golden Order, and they had a child named Ranni.

 Marika exiled her husband Godfrey once he had conquered all neighboring lands, apparently because he was no longer of use to the Greater Will.
 Radagon then left Renalla to marry Marika, leaving the Queen of the Full Moon in anger and grief.
 This is why Renalla’s dungeon has a conspicuous lack of the game’s checkpoint system, called the Stakes of Marika.
 One might assume that Renalla would not welcome statues of the woman who stole her husband away into her home.